Screening Is Enough: Experiments

-We introduce \textbf{ABCDigits}, a synthetic completion-based retrieval test conducted in a controlled, semantics-free setting designed to isolate retrieval behavior.
-The task presents a shuffled list of equations mapping each uppercase letter to an $n$-digit integer (e.g., \texttt{A=967892}).
-A query is formed by appending a target letter followed by an equals sign (e.g., \texttt{L=}), and the model must complete the corresponding integer.
-The target mapping appears exactly once in the context, requiring the model to locate this unique occurrence.
-Since each letter is consistently mapped to a single integer across the context, the task implicitly enforces a one-to-one key--value correspondence without requiring explicit instructions.
-Furthermore, in our construction, the number of distinct keys remains fixed (26 uppercase letters) regardless of context length.
-This eliminates confounding effects arising from an increasing number of keys, allowing us to better isolate retrieval behavior.
+To isolate retrieval ability, we introduce \textbf{ABCDigits}, a synthetic key--value retrieval benchmark in a semantics-free setting.

+The task presents a shuffled list of mappings from uppercase letters to six-digit integers (e.g., \texttt{A=967892}), followed by a query (e.g., \texttt{L=}) requiring the model to retrieve the corresponding value.
+The target mapping appears exactly once in the context, requiring the model to locate a unique occurrence.
+The number of distinct keys is fixed, eliminating confounding effects from increasing key cardinality.
+Code for generating ABCDigits prompts is publicly available.\footnote{\url{https://github.com/ken-nakanishi/abcdigits}}
-To ensure that extremely low-frequency equations are not anomalous within the context, we construct the non-target portion of the context in two stages.
-First, we include exactly one instance of each of the 25 non-target letter--digit equations.
-We then fill the remaining context by sampling additional non-target equations from a highly skewed categorical distribution with weights proportional to $2^0,2^1,\ldots,2^{24}$, where the assignment from letters to weights is randomized for each instance.
-This avoids making infrequent key--value pairs appear anomalous, ensuring that a range of frequencies is naturally represented within the context.
-All equations are then shuffled.
-Finally, the unique target equation (e.g., \texttt{L=169428}) is inserted at a specified depth, and the query suffix \texttt{L=} is appended.
-A concrete example is shown in \cref{fig:prompt}.

-Following the visualization protocol commonly used in needle-in-a-haystack evaluations~\cite{kamradt2023niah,arize2023niah}, we measure retrieval accuracy across a grid of context lengths and target depths.
-For each context length and depth, we generate 1,000 independent ABCDigits instances and evaluate exact-match accuracy under greedy decoding (temperature $=0$).
-Context lengths range from $2^{12}$ to $2^{17}$, and depths are set to 0.1, 0.3, 0.5, 0.7, and 0.9.
-Depth is defined with respect to the total number of letter--digit equations in the context, rather than token position.

-We evaluate the same 353M Transformer and 286M Multiscreen models as in \cref{sec:lcp}.
-In addition, we include smaller 28M Multiscreen models, using the same base models as in \cref{sec:scaling} and corresponding models after continual pretraining, to assess how retrieval performance scales with model size.

-For Transformer, we evaluate multiple RoPE scaling factors.
-For base models, we test scaling factors $\times1$ to $\times64$, and for continually pretrained models we test $\times8$ to $\times64$.
-For each context length and depth, we report the best average accuracy across scaling factors.
-For Multiscreen, we report the mean accuracy across three models.